cloudmc-inc/rules/README.md

 - Offensive symbolism or symbolism of oppressive groups or regimes. [mute-1d] [ban-perm]
 - Inappropriate dialogue / predatory behaviour or actions towards anyone.
 This disallows any inappropriate dialogue in public channels. [ban-perm]
 - Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics [mute-1h] [ban-perm]
-- Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination.
+- Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination. [mute-48h] [ban-perma]
+- Your server profile is also eligable for moderation

 ## Section D - Nation Rules